By Dale Steinke

 But what do you do after the shooting stops?

 For an arm or leg injury, the goal is to control bleeding, Cunningham said.
 Put on a tourniquet.
 If you don’t have that, put a cloth (clean, if possible, but not critical) on the wound and put substantial pressure on it with both hands.
-Larger wounds may need to be packed with gauze.
+Larger wounds may need to be packed with with either cloth or gauze.
+Wounds in the neck, shoulder or groin (junctional areas where a tourniquet cannot be placed) are managed with compression and packing if they are large.

 To make it easier to find these life-saving materials, the Stop the Bleed initiative is also advocating for specialized bleed kits to be installed next to AEDs in public facilities and businesses.

-Groups of class attendees took turns practicing placing tourniquets on mannequins, and on slowing bleeding by packing a wide unwound roll of gauze into foam blocks with holes carved into them to mimic small and large wounds.
+Groups of class attendees then took turns practicing placing tourniquets on mannequins and on slowing or hopefully stopping bleeding by packing gauze into foam blocks with holes carved into them to mimic small and large wounds.

 Megan Elliott, with American Red Cross Training Services, took the class and said afterward, “I will never in my entire life forget what it was like to put my fingers in that piece of foam.
 Putting your fingers in that foam that was simulating a wound, was very powerful.”